xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

 Facebook eCommerce module uploads your products to Facebook Catalog automatically and syncs the product data always keeping the catalog up-to-date.

+To make use of Facebook and Instagram ads you'll need to:
-{% toc Let's check what you need to do to make use of it. %}
+{% toc %}

 ## **Install the Facebook eCommerce module**